A maximum penalised likelihood approach for semiparametric accelerated failure time models with time-varying covariates and partly interval censoring: Semiparametric AFT model with time-varying covariates

 where $\boldsymbol{\beta}$ is a $p \times 1$ vector of unknown regression coefficients for the time-fixed covariates.
-We assume that the $\varepsilon_i$, for $1 \leq i \leq n$, which represent the error terms, are independent with each $\varepsilon_i$ having the same distribution as the random vector $\varepsilon$.
-An alternative to describing the model in \eqref{eq:loglinearmod} is to make use of the hazard function of $T_i$.
-Here the relationship between the hazard and baseline hazard function is modeled as
+We assume that the $\varepsilon_i$, which represent the error terms, are independently and identically distributed as $\varepsilon$.
+Adopting hazard functions, \eqref{eq:loglinearmod} can be represented as